EllarBooher/VulkanTemplate/README.md

 ## Projects

-The various derivatives I've worked on are present as branches of this repository, with useful changes pulled down for later use in other projects since I often develop multiple features to support or highlight each project's goal.
+My derivative projects based on this template are present as branches of this repository, with useful changes pulled down for general use.
 This could lead to a messy git history as maintaining all these changes across many branches is very difficult, but that is not my goal.
 Instead, I take features as they are needed and use them moving forward instead of keeping every branch up to date.

 | Branch | Image | Description|
 | :---: | --- | --- |